Cleydael Castle

 Cleydael Castle, locally known as Kasteel Cleydael, lies west of the town of Aartselaar, in the province of Antwerp in the Flemish region in Belgium.

-Cleydael Castle probably already existed in 1259 when it was owned by the Sanders van Hemessen family.
-It was first mentioned in 1372 when it was owned by Geeraert van der Elst.
-Ownership of the castle was disputed between the Sanders and Van der Elst families and in the 15th century the Sanders family retrieved the castle.
+Cleydael Castle likely already existed in 1259 when it was owned by the Sanders van Hemessen family.
+It was first mentioned in 1372, when it was owned by Geeraert van der Elst.
+Ownership of the castle was disputed between the Sanders and Van der Elst families, and in the 15th century, the Sanders family regained control.

-During the 16th century the castle had several owners who all adapted it to their liking.
-One of them was Antonio del Rio in 1556, who was the treasurer of seizures appointed by Fernando Álvarez de Toledo, 3rd Duke of Alba and Governor of the Netherlands.
-In 1576 the castle was besieged and plundered by the troops of the States General of the Netherlands, led by Philip de Lalaing.
-This forced Del Rio to flee back to Spain.
-After that, the damaged castle served as a home for vagabonds until 1592.
+During the 16th century, the castle had several owners who all made alterations to suit their preferences.
+One of them was Antonio del Rio in 1556, who was the treasurer of seizures appointed by Fernando Álvarez de Toledo, 3rd Duke of Alba, and Governor of the Netherlands.
+In 1576, the castle was besieged and looted by the troops of the States General of the Netherlands, led by Philip de Lalaing.
+This compelled Del Rio to escape back to Spain.
+Subsequently, the damaged castle served as a residence for vagabonds until 1592.
+In 1613, Cleydael Castle was acquired by the Hellemans family, who restored it.

-Cleydael Castle is a square and moated castle, with one square and 3 round corner towers.
+Cleydael Castle is a square, moated castle featuring one square tower and three round corner towers.
 The square tower is the oldest part of the castle.
-It has a rectangular bailey which was also moated until 1806.
+It has a rectangular courtyard that was also moated until 1806.

 Gallery